 - 1 piece of flat tree bark

-- 1 cardinal – we made ours using a oddly shaped piece of driftwood as described in this post
+- 1 cardinal – we made ours using an oddly shaped piece of driftwood

 - Various types of evergreen, pine branches, etc

 - Garden scissors